ctolon/PythonInterfaceDemo/README.md

 * `Aug 10, 2022` path fix for writer configs.
 Transcation management added for Same Event Pairing and readme guide updated.
 * `Aug 11, 2022` provide a native solution for libraries with urllib, cut and mcsignal lister added, helper messages has beauty format, for filter pp task, sels are fixed. readme update, added new script for internet based solution: `DownloadLibs.py`.
 Some parameter value names has refactored in DQ Efficiency, fix for dileptonTrack Selection DQ Efficiency task, fix for Same event pairing automation logger message (when you try give an process function in DQEfficiency or TableReader if you forget give a parameter value in e.g --analysis eventSelection --process JpsiToMuMu sameEventPairing value automaticaly added to analysis workflow like this (Logger Message: `"[WARNING] You forget to add sameEventPairing option to analysis for Workflow.
 It Automatically added by CLI."`) --> --analysis eventSelection sameEventPairing we provide this way with automation)
 * `Aug 12, 2022` IFilterPP.py Interface refactored and released. `--cfgMuonsCuts` parameter added tablemaker and filterpp workflow (it's different from `--cfgMuonCuts`). listToString method impl to barrel and muon sels.
 Readme update for instructions and available configs in FilterPP python script.
+* `Aug 13, 2022` In FilterPP, processEvTime and Tiny Options added to JSON files and python scripts, we need trans. manag for them, processDummy option added for run 3 Data in tablemaker, dummy automizer activated for dq muons selection.
+Protection Added to all scripts for alienv load.
+Transaction management protection added for cfgMuonSels and cfgBarrelSels in filterPP Task (TableMaker and FilterPP python scripts) also logger message and fix instructions added, forget to assign value to parameters transcation management carried to top of code, String to List method update, nargs fix for Sels in filter pp